Norman Harras

 Norman Halberschmidt (born 28 November 1996), better known by his ring name Norman Harras, is a German professional wrestler.
-He works for Westside Xtreme Wrestling (wXw), where he is a former two time Shotgun Champion.
+He is currently working for Westside Xtreme Wrestling (wXw), where he is a former two time wXw Shotgun Champion and former one-times wXw World Tag Team Champion with alongside Alex Duke.

 Professional wrestling career

 Westside Xtreme Wrestling (2018–present)

 Harras came to prominence in late 2019, at World Tag Team Festival.
 He was paired with David Starr, who was without a partner as Eddie Kingston had to pull out due to a family emergency.
 The previous night, at Inner Circle 8, Harras had replaced Veit Müller and teamed with Timothy Thatcher, in a loss to The WorkHorsemen (Anthony Henry and JD Drake).
 On night one, Harras and Starr defeated The Crown (Alexander James and Jurn Simmons), which led to James turning on Simmons.
 On night two, they were defeated by Pretty Bastards (Prince Ahura and Maggot), after Harras mistakenly struck Starr, before being pinned with a Redlight Driver by Maggot.
 On night three, in the final, Harras came out to make the save on Danny Burch and Oney Lorcan, following interference from Bobby Gunns.
 However, he turned on them and sided with Gunns and the Pretty Bastards, who went on to win the match and the vacant World Tag Team Championship.

 On 18 January 2020, at Back to the Roots, Harras was involved in a Käfigschlacht match alongside Gunns and the Pretty Bastards, where they faced a team led by Avalanche, consisting of him, Starr, Julian Pace and Leon van Gasteren.
 They were defeated when Harras tapped out to Starr, who had got him in a crossface with a steel chair in his mouth.
 On 8 February, at a show in Obertraubling, Harras failed to qualify for 16 Carat Gold, where he was defeated by Pace.
 On night one of 16 Carat Gold, Harras appeared in interference spots with Gunns, during the Pretty Bastards' defeat to Jay-AA (Jay Skillet and Absolute Andy).
 On night two, he wrestled in a parejas increibles gauntlet match, where he was paired with Tarik.
 Neither man got along with each other, and they were eliminated by Black Taurus and Avalanche.
 The next afternoon at the We Love Wrestling Feature Event, Harras, the Pretty Bastards and Oliver Carter defeated The Four Pillars of SMASH (Tarik, Sebastian Suave, Tyson Dux and Brent Banks).
 Later, Gunns and his stable beat down on Jay-AA, after their first (and only) defence of the tag team title, before Pace and Scotty Davis came out to make the save.